Brand identity: Ways of thinking and doing

 Document

-One way to ensure that your company sticks to the branding policy is to create brand guidelines that document all of your brand's do's and how to do so.
+One way to ensure that your company sticks to the branding policy is to create brand guides documenting your brand's do's and how to do so.

 Integrate language

-When you've established your brand within your company and have taken all the necessary steps to use it, you're ready to integrate your brand within your contacts and target audience.
+When you've established your brand within your company and taken all the necessary steps to use it, you're ready to integrate it within your contacts and target audience.

 One of the best ways to integrate with them is to provide quality content because your content is your brand.
 Every piece of content you publish defines your brand.
 So, relevant content, relevant brand.